|

 Can someone in the military marry a felon?

-Yes, military members are allowed to be in relationships and marrying a felon, as there are no laws governing military marriage and can marry whomever they want, including same-sex partners for that matter.
+Yes, military members are allowed to be in relationships and marry a felon, as there are no laws governing military marriage, and can marry whomever they want, including same-sex partners for that matter.

 The felon is also authorized to receive a military spousal I.D. card and receive the benefits of a normal spouse.